bacalhau-project/bacalhau/docs/examples/miscellaneous/BIDS/index.md

 bacalhau describe ${JOB_ID}
 ```

-To Download the results of your job, run
+To download results of your job, run the following command:

----

-the following command:

 ```bash